University of Virginia Health System: Facilities

 The Medical Center consists of several buildings.
 The largest of these building include the main hospital, the West Complex, and the Battle Building.

 The main hospital was completed in 1989 at a cost of more than $230 million.
 Originally designed to be six floors, it now stands at 8 floors tall.
 The building was expanded in 2004, 2012, and 2019.
 The West Complex was built as a series of separate buildings from 1901 to 1960, with major construction occurring in the 1930s and 1960s.
 These buildings have since been connected through a series of additions, although the names of the separate buildings are often used.
 The Battle Building, named for Barry and Bill Battle, was dedicated in 2014 and houses pediatric patient care and outpatient surgery.
 At over 200,000 sq ft and seven floors, there are 12 operating rooms in this building and a clinical trials wing.
 The Battle Building has a LEED Gold rating.
 The Emily Couric Clinical Cancer Center opened in 2011 across from the main hospital.

 Medical and nursing students are educated in the Claude Moore Nursing Education Building, built in 2008, and the Claude Moore Medical Education Building, opened in 2010.
 Several research buildings are on the grounds of the Medical Center where basic, clinical, and translational research is done including Pinn Hall, MR-4, MR-5, MR-6, and the West Complex.
 Fontaine Research Park is located off-site.

 Other major locations are the Jefferson Park Medical Office, Northridge Medical Park, Fontaine Research Park, UVA Family Medicine and Specialty Care of Crozet, Zion Crossroads Medical Park and the Transitional Care Hospital.

 UVA Children's Hospital

 UVA Children's Hospital is a nationally ranked, acute care children's hospital in Charlottesville, Virginia.
 It is affiliated with the University of Virginia School of Medicine.
-The hospital features all private rooms that consist of 106 pediatric beds.
+The hospital features private and shared rooms, and contains 106 pediatric beds.
 The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout the region.
 The hospital also sometimes treats adults that require pediatric care.
 The hospital has a rooftop helipad to transport critical pediatric cases.
 The hospital features a regional pediatric intensive-care unit and an American Academy of Pediatrics verified level IV neonatal intensive care unit.